ThePhong1803/handwritten/README.md

 - For testing, using paint and open the image in /test/test.bmp, redraw the image and then hit enter key.
 - To exit test loop, type "exit" and hit enter.
 - For easy while using paint, the setInvert() take True value.
 For the image is the same as type as training data, clear invert flag.
-# Rraining and testing result
+# Training and testing result
 ![alt text](https://github.com/ThePhong1803/handwritten/blob/master/Rplotter/ReLU_Sigmoid.png)

 # Reference materials